maronl/credits-coins/README.md

 - fix js with minify and versioning
 - added gruntfile and package.json
 - added livereload functionality (you need to install https://wordpress.org/plugins/livereload/ )
+- use not minified version on dev environment for js for debug purpose

 15/09/2014
 - refine filter for the_content with a nice html alert to buy the post